nasa/cumulus-api/content/granules.md

 Replace an existing granule.
 Expects payload to contain the modified parts of the granule and the existing granule values will be overwritten by the modified portions.
-Any unspecified values will be removed, and for appropriate fields replaced with defaults.
+Any unspecified values will be removed, and appropriate fields will be replaced with defaults.
 Executions associated will not be modified if not specified.
 The same fields are available as are for [creating a granule.](#create-granule).